2.5 km in town (see map below); conservation area: 8 km

 You can go as far as the High Bridge and then return on the far side or go all the way to the Low Bridge for the complete hike.

-High and Low bridges; Hole in the wall; waterfalls
+High and Low bridges; Hole in the wall; waterfalls; the gorges

 X-country skiing; snowshoeing on Elora Cataract Trailway